rainsworth/ROSA/README.md

 ## Contact

-If you want to report a problem or make a suggestion, the easiest thing to do is to [open an issue](../../issues) within this GitHub repository.
+The easiest way to get involved is to join the conversation in our [Gitter chat room](https://gitter.im/Resources-Open-Science-Astronomy/Lobby)!
+If you want to directly contribute to this project, make a suggestion or report a problem, [open an issue](../../issues) within this GitHub repository.
 You can also contact me by email (rachael.ainsworth@manchester.ac.uk) or on Twitter ([@rachaelevelyn][link_rachaelevelyn]).